Löparknä – symptom, orsaker och hur du tränar bort det - Rehcore AB

 Runner's knee

-Runner's knee is an overuse injury to the tendon on the outside of the knee (the iliotibial band), which is common among runners and cyclists.
-The injury often occurs when you exercise more than your body is used to, especially when running on hills or uneven terrain.
-The pain can be sharp and increases with hours of activity such as running – but it often subsides with rest
+Runner's knee means that the tendon on the outside of the knee (iliotibial band) has been overloaded, which is common among runners and cyclists.
+The injury often occurs when you exercise more than your body is used to, especially when running uphill or on uneven terrain.
+The pain can feel sharp and increases with hours of activity like running – but it often subsides with rest.

 Symptoms of runner's knee

-• Cutting pain on the outside of the knee during or after exercise
+• Sharp pain on the outside of the knee during or after exercise

-• Noticeably increased pain after a while into the session
+• Noticeably increased pain a while into the session

-• The pain subsides after you rest for a few days.
+• The pain subsides after a few days of rest

 When and where should I seek care?

-If the injury does not improve after rest, or if the pain persists despite reducing the load, it is wise to seek medical attention.
-You can contact a health center, physiotherapist, chiropractor or naprapath.
+If the injury symptoms do not improve after rest, or if the pain persists despite reducing the load, it is wise to seek care.
+You can contact a health center, physiotherapist, chiropractor, or naprapath.

-If you experience severe pain or rapidly increasing discomfort that affects your everyday life, you should call 1177 for an assessment.
+If you experience severe pain or rapidly increasing symptoms that affect your daily life, you should call 1177 for an assessment.

 Treatment

-Treatment for runner's knee often begins with rest and adjusting the amount of exercise to give the body a chance to recover.
-Avoiding low back pain and reducing running frequency is a good first step.
-After that, strengthening exercises and stretching are important to build up the supporting muscles around the knee.
-Stretching the hip and whatnot before and after exercise should help relieve and prevent recurrence.
+Treatment for runner's knee often begins with rest and adjusting training volume to allow the body to recover.
+Avoiding downhill running and reducing running frequency are good first steps.
+After that, strengthening exercises and stretching are important to build up supporting muscles around the knee.
+Stretching the hip and calf before and after exercise helps relieve and prevent recurrence.

-If you need support during exercise, a compression knee brace can be an effective tool.
-They help maintain stability and relieve pressure on the problem area.
+If you need support during exercise, a compressive knee brace can be an effective tool.
+They help maintain stability and relieve the affected area.

-• Physiotherapy treatment with a naprapath, chiropractor or physiotherapist
+• Physiotherapy treatment from a naprapath, chiropractor, or physiotherapist

 • Cortisone injection if the pain is persistent and severe